gitkraken/vscode-gitlens/README.md

 GitLens supercharges your Git experience in VS Code.
 Maintaining focus is critical, extra time spent context switching or missing context disrupts your flow.
 GitLens is the ultimate tool for making Git work for you, designed to improve focus, productivity, and collaboration with a powerful set of tools to help you and your team better understand, write, and review code.

-Quickly glimpse into whom, why, and when a line or code block was changed.
-Zero-in on the most important changes and effortlessly navigation through history to gain further insights as to how a file or individual lines code evolved.
+Quickly glimpse into when, why, and by whom a line or code block was changed.
+Zero-in on the most important changes and effortlessly navigate through history to gain further insights as to how a file or individual line's code evolved.
 Visualize code authorship at a glance via Git blame annotations and Git CodeLens.
-Seamlessly explore Git repositories with the visually rich Commit Graph.
+Seamlessly explore Git repositories with the visually-rich Commit Graph.
 Gain valuable insights via GitLens Inspect, and much more.

 GitLens sets itself apart from other Git tools through its deep level of integration, versatility, and ease of use.
 GitLens sits directly within your editor, reducing context switching and promoting a more efficient workflow.
 We know Git is hard and strive to make it as easy as possible while also going beyond the basics with rich visualizations and step-by-step guidance and safety, just to name a few.

 Leveraging these powerful features and streamlined workflows, directly within your editor, saves you time and effort so that you can focus on what matters most.
-Whether its trying to understand a complex codebase, track down a bug, or collaborate with your team, GitLens provides you with the tools to work efficiently, understand your code better, and work with confidence.
+Whether its trying to understand a complex codebase, track down a bug, or collaborate with your team, GitLens provides you with the tools to work efficiently, understand your code better, and code with confidence.

 ## Table of Contents